 Certificate Description & Prerequisites

 The purpose of the MBSR Facilitation Certificate is to provide learners with a level of training to enable them to offer this modality to the public.
-It is expected that those taking this program will have a professional clinical designation, have an advanced degree, or obtain explicit prior approval from The Centre.

 All participants pursuing the certificate program must:

 - Hold a professional clinical designation, have an advanced degree, or obtain prior approval from The Centre